wswind/Learn-Microsoft-DI/README.md

 # README

-This is a advance uage demo of Microsoft.Extensions.DependencyInjection.
+This is demo for advance usages of Microsoft.Extensions.DependencyInjection.

 The demos are written in xunit test projects.